 Beneath the object stage an Abbe condenser N.A.
 1.25 is mounted.
-The condenser can be adjusted in height by moving the lever beneath the mechanical stage.
-By adjusting the condenser you can focus the light on the specimen for an optimized contrast.
+The condenser can be adjusted in height by moving the rack and pinion knob beneath the mechanical stage.
+By adjusting the condenser you can focus the light on the specimen for a optimized contrast.
 The condenser is factory pre-centered.
 If needed, the following procedure can be followed to center the condenser

 - 1. Move the condenser to its highest position - 2.
-Select the 10x objective and place it into the light path and focus on the specimen - 3.
+Select the 10x objective and place it into the light path and focus the specimen - 3.
 Rotate the field diaphragm adjustment ring to put the field diaphragm to the smallest position - 4.
-Adjust the condenser to get the sharpest image - 5.
-Adjust the center adjustment screw and center the image in the field of view - 6.
+Adjust the condenser to the point where the image is the sharpest - 5.
+Adjusting the center adjustment screw and put the image to the center of the field of view - 6.
 Open the field diaphragm gradually - 7.
-The condenser is centered correctly if the image remains in the center when you open the field diaphragm
+The condenser is centered correctly if the image remains in the center when you open the field diaphragm and inscribed to the field of view

-The field (Köhler) diaphragm
+The field (Köhler) diaphragm (see A in picture below)

-By limiting the diameter of the beam entering the condenser, the field diaphragm can prevent stray light and increase the image contrast.
-When the image is right on the edge of the field of view, the objective shows the best performance and obtains the clearest image.
-The diaphragm is factory pre-centered
+By limiting the diameter of the beam entering the condenser, the field diaphragm can prevent other light from entering and increase the image contrast.
+When the image is just on the edge of the field of view, the objective will show the best performance and obtain the clearest image.
+The diaphragm is factory pre-centered.

-Adjusting the aperture diaphragm
+Adjusting the aperture diaphragm (see B in picture below)

-- 1. The aperture diaphragm is used to select the numerical aperture of the illumination.
-When the N.A. of the illumination matches with the N.A. of the objective, you get the highest possible resolution, depth of field and contrast - 2.
-When contrast is low, rotate the diaphragm adjustment ring to 70%-80% of the N.A. of objective.
-This will improve the contrast of the image.
+- The aperture diaphragm is used to select the numerical aperture (N.A.) of the illumination.
+When the N.A. of illumination matches with the N.A. of the objective, you get the highest possible resolution, depth of field and contrastare obtained - When contrast is low, rotate the diaphragm adjustment ring to 70%-80% of the N.A. of objective this will improve the contrast of the image.
 The diaphragm is factory pre-centered